zurftech/cf_location_picker/README.md

-## Captain Fresh Location picker for the ease the process of choose the location by user.
+## Google Map Location picker for the ease the process of choose the location by user.

 ## Features